 Important Reminder: Our internship requirement complies with standards for the state of California.
 Some states may require supervision to be provided licensed psychologists only, while other states consider APA accredited sites exempt from this requirement.
 It is suggested that applicants research state requirements via the Association of State and Provincial Psychology Boards.
 Please feel free to share any concerns you have with the TD about your training requests.

 These weekly two hour seminars provide interactive training on treating clients with specific problems or disorders (e.g. disordered eating, social anxiety, depression), therapy skills and techniques (case conceptualization, mindfulness and affect regulation, therapeutic communications) applied theories (e.g. CBT, ACT, DBT, Interpersonal), and ethical and professional issues (i.e. therapist/client attractions, job search).

-Interns co-facilitate process, psycho-educational or support groups with senior staff members.
+Interns co-facilitate process, skills-based, or support groups with senior staff members.
 Afterwards, they debrief and plan with their co-facilitator.
-Some groups also have a process observer who articulates process observations to the group.
-In these instances, they participate in group supervision as well.
+Some groups also have a process observer who provides the group a summary of the group process and participates in group supervision as well.